 We are accepting submissions from all continents.

 - In the case of multiple choreographers with official credit, entrants must submit by listing all choreographers.
+If the submission contains recognizable/original choreography, the original choreographer must be credited.

 - In the event an agent, manager, studio, production company, or broadcast entity facilitates the submission by filling out the form, the individual who is listed as the “choreographer” is considered by WCA to be the person who has made the entry.

-- In the event of a dispute, the nomination will go to the choreographer who received on-camera credit or was named as choreographer on the project.
+- In the event of a dispute, the nomination will go to the choreographer who received on-camera credit or was named as the choreographer on the project.
 The choreographer on the project may add additional names to the nomination.

 - Next of kin may submit an entry on behalf of a deceased relative.